Sinclair Broadcast Group: 2023–present: Reorganization into a holding company

 On March 11, 2025, it was reported that Sinclair would sell five TV stations (WVTV, WICS/WICD-TV, KHQA, & KTVO) to Rincon Broadcasting Group, led by former Sinclair and Bally Sports executive Todd Parkin, who would go on to purchase seven stations less than a month later from Imagicomm Communications that the latter company had purchased from Cox Media Group.
-(Earlier in the 2000s, Parkin had owned KTKA-TV in Topeka, Kansas, WTGS in Savannah, Georgia and WYTV in Youngstown, Ohio through his then-company, PBC Broadcasting; WTGS is coincidetially now owned by Sinclair while KTKA-TV and WYTV are now owned by Nexstar Media Group sidecar Vaughan Media and operated by Nexstar through LMAs in those markets.)
+(Earlier in the 2000s, Parkin had owned KTKA-TV in Topeka, Kansas, WTGS in Savannah, Georgia and WYTV in Youngstown, Ohio through his then-company, PBC Broadcasting; WTGS is coincidentally now owned by Sinclair while KTKA-TV and WYTV are now owned by Nexstar Media Group sidecar Vaughan Media and operated by Nexstar through LMAs in those markets.)
 A new public interest group called "Frequency Forward", with ties to a Washington, D.C.-based communications law firm, filed a petition with the FCC objecting to the sale of the Sinclair stations, based on the group's claims that Sinclair has a history of using so-called "sidecar" companies to skirt ownership rules.
 The FCC rejected Frequency Forward's petition and approved the sale of the Sinclair properties on July 1.
 In June 2025, Sinclair began adding ROXi, a digital music service, to some of its ATSC 3.0 lighthouse stations.

 On September 17, 2025, Nexstar Media Group announced that it would suspend future broadcasts of Jimmy Kimmel Live! following the host's comments about the suspect in Charlie Kirk's assassination.
 FCC chairman Brendan Carr also threatened action against ABC, the television network that originates the show, and ABC's parent company, Disney.
 In an official statement, Sinclair said that it also objected to Kimmel's comments, adding that it would "not lift the suspension of 'Jimmy Kimmel Live!' on our stations until formal discussions are held with ABC regarding the network's commitment to professionalism and accountability".
 Together, Nexstar Media and Sinclair control more than 20% of ABC's local station affiliates.
 Both Sinclair and Nexstar announced the end of their stations' boycott of the show on September 26.

 Sinclair has been among the U.S. station owners lobbying the Federal Communications Commission (FCC) to revise national broadcast ownership rules.
 This includes the proposed elimination of a rule passed in 2004 that limits any broadcasting company from owning or controlling local television stations reaching more than 39% of total U.S. households.
 Congressional approval is also required for the rule to be modified or repealed.
 While that rule still stands, on July 23 the Eighth Circuit Court of Appeals struck down the so-called Top-Four Prohibition, which restricted companies from owning more than two top-four TV stations in the same media market.
 The change spurred the recent corporate merger of Nexstar and Tegna.

-On November 17, Sinclair announced it had built a ~8% stake in E.W.
-Scripps and is looking to acquire the local TV broadcaster.